rcl-ssl/docs/portal/azure-appservice.md

 - Click on the Create button when you are done.

-# Create a SSL/TLS Certificate using DNS-01
+# Create a SSL/TLS Certificate using DNS

 RCL uses the DNS-01 challenge type to issue certificates for :